Calvin Berger: Synopsis

 Calvin shares a playful moment with his Mr. Potato Head doll, envying its ability to change facial features ("Mr. Potato Head").
 He then takes the confession note to Matt to give Rosanna that night.
 To Calvin's dismay, Matt has decided he no longer wants help ("Graduation Day"), but Calvin convinces him to deliver this one final note.
 Calvin cancels plans with Bret for that night ("Saturday Alone — Reprise"), so he will be ready when Rosanna learns the truth.

 On the date, Matt hilariously blunders and calls Calvin begging for assistance.
 In an update of Cyrano's balcony scene, Calvin feeds Matt lines through his cell phone earpiece.
 Things go awry, and Rosanna storms out before Matt can give her Calvin's last note.
 Growing suspicious of Calvin's motives, Matt reads the note himself.

 In the emotional peak of the second act, Calvin is confronted by Bret, who is fed up with his insensitivity to her feelings, and by Matt, who now sees that Calvin was using him.
 Rosanna looks on and learns that she's been tricked.
 Suddenly everyone is screaming at Calvin ("The Fight").
 The scene culminates with Calvin getting punched in the nose and everyone singing a quirky lament ("How Can I Compete With That")?

 The final scenes crescendo to a Bachelor Auction that Rosanna has organized for her charity.
 Calvin must make amends with the other characters, especially Matt ("We're The Man — Reprise").
 Along the way, he realizes that Bret has secret feelings for him ("Perfect For You"), just as he does for Rosanna.
-He questions which of the two girls is truly right for him, and realizes the answer was right under his... you know what.
+He questions which of the two girls is truly right for him.
 Meanwhile, Matt must win back Rosanna's affection without assistance from Calvin, and Bret and Rosanna share a moment of female bonding ("Calm, Cool and Collected").
 By the time the four friends take their places for the Bachelor Auction, each has found new self-confidence and acceptance of their own imperfections ("Finale").